Instability in Ostwald ripening processes: Introduction

 The logic of the argument is reminiscent of a statement which occurs in the Sherlock Holmes stories: ``When you have eliminated all which is impossible, then whatever remains, however improbable, must be the truth" \cite{Con26}.
 It would be reassuring to see that no other possibilities had been missed which might also be viable as solutions.
 In particular, the arguments in \cite{Lif+58} do not address the possibility that $\nu(t)$ might fluctuate on a short timescale, possibly erratically.

-In the following, an equation of motion for the dimensionless supersaturation $x(t)$ will be obtained, depending upon a dimensionless parameter, $\alpha$, previously introduced in \cite{Wil25}.
+In the following, an equation of motion for $x(t)$ will be obtained, depending upon a dimensionless parameter, $\alpha$, previously introduced in \cite{Wil25}.
 In the case of the atmospheric aerosol, $\alpha\gg 1$, and there are arguments which suggest that this applies quite generally.
 As a consequence, the equation of motion for $x(t)$ is \lq stiff', in the sense that small deviations of the trajectory will result in large corrections to $x(t)$.
 This stiffness could imply that the equation of motion is ill-conditioned for numerical solution, or even that it is fundamentally unstable.
-In section \ref{sec: 2}, it is argued that the expectation value of $y(t)$ should satisfy $\langle y\rangle\to 1$ as $\alpha \to \infty$, and that solutions which have this property are unstable.
+In section \ref{sec: 2}, it is argued that the expectation value of $y(t)$ should satisfy $\langle y\rangle\to 1$ as $\alpha \to \infty$ (where $\langle\cdot\rangle$ denotes the expectation value throughout).
+It is also argued that fluctuations of $\langle y-1\rangle$ cause fluctuations of $\nu$ which are amplified by a factor which is proportional to $\alpha$.

+Most treatments of Ostwald ripening, including the seminal work by Lifshitz and Slyozov \cite{Lif+58}, represent the population of droplets by a probability distribution function which represents their sizes.
+This appears to be a reasonable approach while the number of droplets, $N$, remains large.
+There will, however, be fluctuations of the mean relative droplet radius $y$ which are of order $1/\sqrt{N}$, associated with randomness of the initial droplet sizes.
+Because fluctuations of $\langle y-1\rangle$ cause fluctuations of $\nu$ which are amplified by a factor proportional to $\alpha\gg 1$, there may be large fluctuations of $\nu$, which become more significant as the number of droplets decreases.
+In section \ref{sec: 2} it is argued that there are large fluctuations of $\nu$ when a dimensionless variable

+becomes large.
+This indicates that, if $\alpha\gg 1$, the Lifshitz-Slyozov theory always fails in the long-time limit as the number of surviving droplets decreases, and that this failure will be more pronounced as $\alpha$ is increased.